useraid/AutomatedMediaSrv/docs/Configuration.md

 ## Radarr

 - Add the qBittorrent in the Download Clients tab.
-- Add the indexers from jackett into the Indexers tab.

 ## Sonarr

 - Add the qBittorrent in the Download Clients tab.
-- Add the indexers from jackett into the Indexers tab.

 ## Jellyfin